Monday, October 12, 2015 | NHS Behavior Department

 Watch your pet around electronic decorations and Jack-o’-lantern flames.
 It may be tempting for them to investigate.
 It’s best to keep them away from these objects altogeter to prevent any accidents from occurring.

 Halloween may be too much for pets to handle.
 If you’re afraid your pet will be too stressed, consider the following all-natural de-stress products: Thundershirt, Rescue Remedy, Pheromone Collar or a Pheromone Diffuser.
 These products will help your cat or dog deal with the stresses of the holiday.
-They are all sold at the Nebraska Humane Society’s Animal Outfitters retail store.
-And remember: If you adopted your pet from us, you receive 10% off all products in the store for the life of that adopted animal.
+We have them for sale at the Nebraska Humane Society’s Animal Outfitters retail store.